Eldeston/Creative-Computing/Year 1/Classes/02 - Digital Storytelling/Class 08 - Digital Storytelling.md

 > *- Clint Eastwood, American actor, director, producer, and politician*
 ## Intellectual Property (IP)
 Intellectual property (IP) refers to creations of the mind: inventions, literary and artistic works, and symbols, names, images, and designs used in commerce.

-- **Ethical Concerns**
+**Ethical Concerns**
 - Another person is benefitting from someone else’s creativity and effort without paying or crediting the original creator.
 - Why would anyone want to create things if they weren’t going to benefit financially and someone else was?
 - Are there any reasons why you would argue for personal copying or posting content without authorization?
 - People believe that if they change a work enough or use it in a collage, it is not infringement.
 - Many people do not understand  the extent of ownership.
 - If people understood intellectual property rules at the start, they could find works that are in public domain and available in fair use.

-- **Important Terms**
+**Important Terms**
 - **Attribution:** Identifying & crediting the source of a work.
 - **Copyright:** A form of legal protection given to the creators of "original works of authorship“.
 - **Copyright infringement:** A violation of the exclusive rights of a copyright holder, such as copying, distributing, or performing the copyright owner's work without permission.
 - **Derivative work:** A new work that translates or transforms one or more original copyrighted works.
 - **Fair use:** Permits a second user to copy part or all of a copyrighted work without permission from the copyright holder.
 - **License:** Permission to use a creative work.
 ## Copyright
 An intellectual work is any original work in the areas of literature, arts or science, whatever its description, form of expression, significance or purpose.

-**Author’s Rights:**
+**Author’s Rights**
 - Reproduce the work in copies
 - Distribute copies of the work
 - Publicly display or perform